 Given how much the credit card landscape has changed, I figured it was worth sharing the cards that I’m currently using for each major spending category, based on my portfolio of cards.
 This list is different than the credit cards that I spend the most on in absolute terms, since that one is heavily skewed based on my spending patterns.

-I use The Platinum Card® from American Express (review) for my airfare purchases, as the card offers 5x points on airfare purchased directly from airlines or through Amex Travel, on up to $500,000 of these purchases per calendar year (which is a cap I certainly don’t hit; after that it is 1x).
+I use The Platinum Card® from American Express (review) for my airfare purchases globally, as the card offers 5x Membership Rewards points on airfare purchased directly from airlines or through Amex Travel, on up to $500,000 of these purchases per calendar year (which is a cap I certainly don’t hit; after that it is 1x).
 I value those points at 1.7 cents each, for a return of 8.5%.
 On top of that, the Amex Platinum offers excellent travel protection when putting airfare purchases on the card.

 I use the Citi Prestige Card for my dining purchases, as the card offers 5x ThankYou points per dollar spent on dining purchases globally.
 I value those points at 1.7 cents each, for a return of 8.5%.

-I use the Ink Business Preferred® Credit Card (review) for my cell phone purchases, as the card offers offers 3x Ultimate Rewards points, and has a great cell phone protection plan.
-Meanwhile I use the no annual fee Ink Business Cash® Credit Card for me internet and cable purchases, as the card offers 5x Ultimate Rewards points.
+I use the Ink Business Preferred® Credit Card (review) for my cell phone purchases, as the card offers 3x Ultimate Rewards points, and has a great cell phone protection plan.
+Meanwhile I use the no annual fee Ink Business Cash® Credit Card for my internet and cable purchases, as the card offers 5x Ultimate Rewards points.

 As you can see, I’m forgoing some points on cell phone purchases by using the Ink Business Preferred, but I find it to be worthwhile for the added protection.